brhr-iwao/pixxy/README.md

 ## pixXY

 ### Overview
-Pixxy is a WIN32 application for image measurement.
-It is pronounced same as pixy [piksi].
+Pixxy is useful to bring a pixel coordinate to an Excel spreadsheet.
+Pixxy is pronounced same as pixy [piksi].

 ### Installation
 No installation is needed for a Windows user.
 Double click the icon "pixxy.exe" and you can run pixxy.
 Pixxy.exe is packed in the zip file on the "[Releases](https://github.com/brhr-iwao/pixxy/releases)" page.